Established in 1996, the Manchester branch is one of the Society’s many branches around the world.

 Club di Poesia / Poetry Club

-If you are new to the group and like to enrol, please contact dante@newfuture.org
+If you are not part of the group and you like to enrol, please contact dante@newfuture.org